 Second World War night fighter’s – and Battle of Britain veteran’s – D.S.O., D.F.C. and Bar group to Flight Lieutenant , RAFVR In one of the most successful partnerships of the war, as Observer/Navigatorto Wing Commander J. G. ‘Johnny’ Topham, D.S.O., D.F.C., scored 13 confirmed victories, in Beaufighters of No. 219 Squadron and Mosquitos of No. 125 Squadron

 Small Army Gold Medal for Talavera, Lieut Colonel, 1st Bn.
 48th Foot.
 ‘The Heroes of Talavera’.
-Mortally wounded at the head of his regiment when required by Wellington to advance through the broken centre of the British line to repulse the advancing French.
+Mortally wounded at the head of his regiment at Talavera when required by Wellington to advance through the broken centre of the British line to repulse the advancing French.
 Whilst grievously wounded gained fame by coolly removing his bicorn and passing it to his major stating “You will have the honour of leading the 48th to the charge”.

 Small Field Officer’s Gold Medal for Talavera Major, 1st Battalion, 88th Regiment of Foot.
 Commanded the 88th at Talavera.
 Commanded the left wing of the ‘Devil’s Own’ during the attempt to retake the city of Buenos Aires in 1807, with his companies fought through the streets until surrounded and following a stand of some three hours ‘not until nearly annihilated and until they had expended the last ball cartridge that could be found even in the pouches of their dead or dying companions’